blukatdevelopment/UnchainedWorldsOld/keeper_info/book_of_maladies.md

 ### 86 Can only sleep when...
 Your sleep is harder to achieve.
-Roll for the condition that must be met for you to experience a partial or full rest.
+Roll for the condition that must be met for you to experience a rest.

 ```
 +------+--------------------------------+